ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_10_Lab1_Ex2_Validate Information Rights Management.md

 	- Administrator: Enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select the **Check Names** icon to the right of the field; once the username is validated, it will be replaced with **Holly Dickson.**

-	- Server Resource Quota: leave the default value of 300

 7. Select **OK**.

 8. Wait for the new SharePoint site to be created, which may take up to 15 minutes.
 The new Marketing site collection will appear in the **Active sites** collection list, but the “Processing” circle will continue to spin to the right of the site collection while it continues being created.